Baldur's Gate 3

 In this case, there should be a log file listing any files in the install folder which are not expected, as well as files in the Mods folder.
 Copy %LocalAppData%\Larian Studios\Launcher\Cache into the location bar in Explorer and hit Enter, then look for a text file named for the platform (steam/galaxy), the game version number and ending with '_alteredFiles.txt'.

-Some have reported a problem with the patch update process leaving old patch hotfix files in the install folder, causing startup crashes.
+There may be a problem with the patch update process leaving old patch hotfix files in the install folder, causing startup crashes.
 Check the '..\Baldurs Gate 3\Data' folder, and if there are any files named Patch#_HF#.pak, where the first # is anything less than the current patch, try deleting them.
+An easy way to get to the install folder :

-- in the Steam library, right click on the game and select Properties, switch to the Local Files tab and then click on the 'Browse...' button to open an Explorer window at the main install folder
+For Steam, in the Steam library, right click on the game and select Properties, switch to the Local Files tab and then click on the 'Browse...' button to open an Explorer window at the main install folder.
+For GoG, in Galaxy select the game, then the settings icon at the top right (beside the Play button) and under Manage Installation select 'Show folder'.

 was this helpful?